 (for competitive environments where coach rank is considered in Beantown, non-ladder)

-High Elves perform worse than Skaven
+High Elves perform worse than Skaven and Necromantic

 Goblins and Ogres perform worse than Elven Union, Nurgle, Skaven, Lizardmen, Chaos Dwarves, Necromantic, Undead, Dwarves, Dark Elves, Wood Elves, Chaos, and Orcs